-Since its inception, Idle Women has been committed to giving women artists and other creative practitioners, residential opportunities, either onboard the tailor – made narrowboat, the Selina Cooper, or on land.
-The residencies have allowed these women to become embedded in our communities short or long term, and engage directly with local women and girls.
+Since its inception, Idle Women has been committed to giving women, artists and other practitioners, residential opportunities, either onboard the tailor-made-narrowboat, the Selina Cooper, or on land.
+The residencies invite women to become embedded in our community short or long term.

 Herbalist in Residence Autumn 2019

 Dedj Leibbrandt shared her knowledge of holistic practice, herbalism and Chinese Medicine with a focus on herbs for menopause and FGM.

 Dedj led a course of workshops and treatments with the community and in collaboration with our partners – Humraaz.